tosin2013/rhel-edge-application-collection/build-scripts/applications/quarkuscoffeeshop-majestic-monolith/README.md

 ```

 **Change EXTERNAL_ENDPOINT**
-*the fqdn or ip may be used*
+*the fqdn or ip  of machine may be used*
 ```
-export EXTERNAL_ENDPOINT="192.168.1.10"
+export EXTERNAL_ENDPOINT="192.168.1.10"  or sed -i "s/192.168.1.10/$(hostname -I | awk '{print $1}')/g"  build-scripts/applications/quarkuscoffeeshop-majestic-monolith/app_env
 or
 export EXTERNAL_ENDPOINT="rhel-edge.example.com"
 ```